-What are Anal Sacs
+What Are Anal Glands?

-What Do Anal Sacs Do
+What Do Anal Glands Do?

-There are a number of theories why dogs, cats, skunks, and other mammals have anal sacs and what possible use they may have.
-One theory states that anal sac contents, when excreted with the passing stool or by anal sphincter muscle contraction, act as a powerful territorial scent marker.
+There are a number of theories why dogs, cats, and other mammals have anal glands and what possible use they may have.
+One states that anal sac contents, when excreted with the passing stool or by anal sphincter muscle contraction, act as a powerful territorial scent marker.
 Another theory states that the anal sac material lubricates hard stool, which makes passage easier.

-Causes of Anal Sac Problems
+Causes of Anal Gland Problems